Akulatraxas/ha-modbusproxy/README.md

 ## Configuration
 - Stop all Clients that currently connect to the modbus server.
 The Server might need some time before another client (our proxy) can connect.
+  - In case you are using solaredge-modbus in homeassistant you can change the server address here: /config/.storage/core.config_entries.
 - Before starting go to the configuration page and set the ip of your modbus server.
 - Start The Add-On
 - Configure Your Clients to connect to your HA IP and choosen port.